-Derivatives are recognized initially at fair value and attributable transaction costs are recognized in the income statement when incurred.
+Derivatives are recognized initially at fair value and attributable transaction costs are recognized in the statement of comprehensive income when incurred.
 Subsequent to initial recognition, derivatives are measured at fair value through profit or loss as exchange gains or losses.
 Assets/ liabilities in this category are presented as current assets/current liabilities if they are either held for trading or are expected to be realized within 12 months after the balance sheet date.